-As we’ve already discussed, saving and investing aren’t the same.
+There’s a big difference between saving and investing.
 Saving is a way to protect your money while investing grows your money.
 The reason they are so different has to do with what the money does when you’re not looking.
 Money in a savings account keeps being money.
 Money you invest, however, becomes an asset.

 In this article we’re going to explain what happens to your money when you save it.
 We’re also going to explain what you can expect to get out.
 Next week we’re going to discuss how investments turn money into assets and how assets turn money into more money.